 We intend to secure control of oil and gas properties we acquire primarily using our equity as purchase consideration.
 Whenever possible, we will avoid using cash as purchase consideration so that working and development capital is available at close.
-We anticipate targeting fields of 1 to 50 million tons of oil equivalent (six thousand cubic feet of natural gas is equivalent to one barrel of oil; barrels of oil equivalent is commonly used by oil and gas companies in their financial statements as a way of combining oil and natural gas reserves and production into a single measure) in recoverable reserves in Poland, Ukraine and other Eastern European countries for which we anticipate production costs to be \$20 and \$25 per bbl.
+We anticipate targeting fields with recoverable reserves in Poland, Ukraine and other Eastern European countries.
 We see a significant disparity between the current valuation levels of oil and gas companies listed on Eastern European exchanges when compared to oil and gas companies listed on UK exchanges and US based companies listed on NASDAQ.
-For example, EV/EBITDA and EV/Sales are relatively low for oil and gas companies listed on Eastern European exchanges (4.75 and 1.32 respectively), while a London Stock Exchange listing gives emerging oil and gas companies, including those in Eastern Europe, approximately twice the valuation, (9.75 and 3.03, respectively).
-NASDAQ listed oil and gas companies enjoy valuation multiples representing an approximately four-fold increase as compared to Eastern European exchanges: 19.5 and 4.92, respectively.
-We believe that, by combining the technical know-how of our directors and officers and their commercial and political experience and network, we will be able to take advantage of the lower valuations of oil and gas companies from our target region to acquire oil and gas assets at favorable valuations.
+For example, as of January 9, 2017, EV/EBITDA and EV/Sales [for oil and gas companies with market capitalizations of between \$300 million and \$1 billion] were relatively low for oil and gas companies listed on Eastern European exchanges (4.7 and 0.6 respectively), while a London Stock Exchange listing gives emerging oil and gas companies, including those in Eastern Europe, approximately twice the valuation, (10.7 and 4.0, respectively).
+As of January 9, 2017, NASDAQ listed oil and gas companies with market capitalizations of between \$300 million and \$1 billion enjoy valuation multiples representing an approximately four-fold increase as compared to Eastern European exchanges: 20.0 and 8.8, respectively.
+We believe that, by combining the technical knowhow of our directors and officers and their commercial and political experience and network, we will be able to take advantage of the lower valuations of oil and gas companies from our target region to acquire oil and gas assets at favorable valuations.

 We will have until 18 months from the closing of this offering (or 21 months from the closing of this offering if we have executed a letter of intent or definitive agreement for an initial business combination within 18 months from the closing of this offering but have not completed the initial business combination within such 18-month period) to consummate our initial business combination.
+If we are unable to consummate our initial business combination within such 18-month period) to consummate our initial business combination.
 If we are unable to consummate our initial business combination within such time period, we will, as promptly as possible but not more than ten business days thereafter, redeem 100% of our outstanding public shares for a pro rata portion of the funds held in the trust account, including a pro rata portion of any interest earned on the funds held in the trust account and not previously released to us for our working capital requirements or necessary to pay our taxes, and then seek to dissolve and liquidate.
 However, we may not be able to distribute such amounts as a result of claims of creditors which may take priority over the claims of our public stockholders.
 In the event of our dissolution and liquidation, the public warrants will expire and will be worthless.